Man who abused toddler for months by choking him and dunking him in water gets 14 years' jail

 "Your son is truly precious and worthy of your love."

-While the case was on recess, some of the offender's other relatives approached the victim's father and both sides started shouting, moving closer to each other.
-Security had to separate them.
+While the case was on recess, some of the offender's other relatives approached the victim's father, and both sides started shouting, moving closer to each other.
+Security personnel had to separate them.

 After the judge finished speaking to them, the victim's parents were ushered out of the court, and he reminded the accused and other family members that there should be no contact between them and the victim and his parents.